 Many say that unqualified people will be performing surgical abortions because the act does not limit the operators to doctors, Lavine said.

-He said he disagrees that it means they are not qualified enough, he said.
+He said he disagrees that it means they are not qualified enough.

 “Any person who is going to perform any sort of medical procedure in the state of New York must be licensed by the New York State Education Department,” he said.